aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --kestrelThreadCount   Maps to KestrelServerOptions.ThreadCount.
   -n|--scenario          Benchmark scenario to run -m|--scheme            Scheme (http or https).
 Default is http.
-  -o|--source            Source dependency.
-Format is 'repo@branchOrCommit'.
-Repo can be a full URL, or a short name under https://github.com/aspnet.
   -w|--webHost           WebHost (e.g., KestrelLibuv, KestrelSockets, HttpSys).
 Default is KestrelSockets.
   --aspnetCoreVersion    ASP.NET Core packages version (Current, Latest, or custom value).
 Current is the latest public version (2.0.*), Latest is the currently developped one.
 Default is Latest (2.1-*).
   --runtimeVersion       .NET Core Runtime version (Current, Latest, Edge or custom value).
 Current is the latest public version, Latest is the one enlisted, Edge is the latest available.
 Default is Latest (2.1.0-*).